yungookim/pm2-monitor/README.md

 Requirements
 ============

-* pm2 > 6.0 (v5.x has different json structure for its web API and is not supported by this project)
+* pm2 > 6.0 (v5.x has different data structure for its web API and is not supported by this project)
 * Coffeescript

 Running